eco-pro/eco-server/README.md

 npm start
 ```

 Set up a proxy using mitmproxy.
 You will need to set up its certificate authority on your system, or Elm will not manage to download through the proxy.
-There instructions on doing this are here: https://docs.mitmproxy.org/stable/concepts-certificates/
+The instructions on doing this are here: https://docs.mitmproxy.org/stable/concepts-certificates/

 ```
 mitmdump --ssl-insecure -M '|https://package.elm-lang.org/|http://localhost:3000/'